A parents' guide to the key stage 1 SATs

 In addition, it's really just general advice which goes all year round for supporting your child's education:

-• Maintaining a good attendance record.
+- Maintain a good attendance record.

-• Ensuring children complete homework tasks.
+- Ensure children complete homework tasks.

-• Supporting learning with good reading habits.
+- Support learning with good reading habits.

-• Sufficient rest and a healthy balanced diet.
+- Make sure children get sufficient rest and a healthy balanced diet.

-You may also find our article and video "7 Tips to Boost Your Child's Concentration" worth a look in the run-up to the tests.
+You may also find our article and video 7 Tips to Boost Your Child's Concentration worth a look in the run-up to the tests.

-Final Thoughts
+Final thoughts

 Reassured?
 I hope you are!
 The tests are intended to be as informal as can be.